Macpresto/flexbox/readme.md

-# Website cloned from the odin project
+# Website design example using flexbox